nknickrehm/fever-tracker/README.md

 # Fever Tracker
 This project sets up a heat map to track the daily average body temperature in different regions of Germany.

 The map visualizes the average reported body temperature for 3-digit zip code areas.
-You can navigate between days to detect the spreading of fever related viruses and report your own body temperature and age to participate in this crows sourcing project.
+You can navigate between days to detect the spreading of fever related viruses and report your own body temperature and age to participate in this crowd sourcing project.

 A demo is operated on [fieber-tracker.de](https://fieber-tracker.de).
 Please note that the whole user interface is currently only available in German.